DanielSchuette/sjp/README.md

 };
 ```

-Then, replace `io.cc` with your mplementation file.
+Then, replace the contents of `io.cc` with your implementation.

 The `io.hh` header actually provides a `NullLogger` that doesn't do anything
 and can be used if no logging should be done.
 Without a logger, you will only